Signal Methods

 getId()

-Returns the id for the current signal.
+Returns the usable string id for the document-like value represented by the current signal.

 const id = $.users[userId].getId()